dhregin/music_bot/README.md

 ?stop

 Should have adequate caching and multi threading limited to 5 threads but we'll see how it goes.
+It will likely need to be expanded and larger server infrastructure provisoined to support it at some point, but currently this is in dev.